mae-li-unsw/project/README.md

 ### Brief project description

-Describe your project in one paragraph.
+This project focuses on the robustness of electricity demand forecasting models during extremely hot days.
+Exploratory Data Analysis was conducted on half-hourly electricity demand and temperature data for New South Wales from January 2010 to March 2021.
+The project investigates the role of feature enrichment, heat-aware weighting, and model families in the performance of models on both hot days and all days within a 24-hour prediction window.

 ## Repository structure

 The repository has the following folder structure:

-- agendas: agendas for each weekly meeting with lecturers (left 24h before the next meeting)
+- agendas: agendas for each weekly meeting with lecturers
 - checklists: teamwork checklist or a link to an account in a project task management tool
 - data: datasets for analysis
 - gantt_chart: Gantt chart or a link to an account in a project task management tool
-- minutes: minutes for each meeting (left not more than 24h after the corresponding meeting)
+- minutes: minutes for each meeting
-- report: RMarkdown or Jupyter notebook report in progress
+- report: final report
 - src: source code